rmax/scrapy-redis/README.rst

 Redis-based components for Scrapy
 =================================

-This is a initial work on Scrapy-Redis integration, not production-tested.
-Use it at your own risk!
+This project attempts to provide Redis-backed components for Scrapy.

 Features:

 * Distributed crawling/scraping
+    You can start multiple spider instances that share a single redis queue.
+    Best suitable for broad multi-domain crawls.
 * Distributed post-processing
+    Scraped items gets pushed into a redis queued meaning that you can start as many as needed post-processing processes sharing the items queue.

 Requirements:

-* Scrapy >= 0.13 (development version)
+* Scrapy >= 0.14
 * redis-py (tested on 2.4.9)
-* redis server (tested on 2.2-2.4)
+* redis server (tested on 2.4-2.6)

 Available Scrapy components: